hlorenzo/ddsPLS2/README.md

 # Data Driven Sparse PLS 2 (**ddsPLS2**)

-**ddsPLS2** is a sparse PLS formulation based on soft-thresholding estimations of covraiance matrices.
+**ddsPLS2** is a sparse PLS formulation based on soft-thresholding estimations of covariance matrices.

 ## Installation